 • Press and hold the SET ACCEL control until you get to the desired speed, then release the control.
-You can also use the SET ACCEL control to operate the

-Tap-Up function.
-Press and release this control to increase the vehicle set speed in small amounts by 1.6 km/h (1 mph).
+You can also use the SET ACCEL control to operate the Tap-Up function.
+Press and release this control to increase the release this control to increase the vehicle set speed in increments by 1.6 km/h (1 mph).